mintlu8/bevy_serde_lens/README.md

 world.despawn_bound_objects::<Character>()
 ```

-This saves a list of Characters like so:
+This saves a list of Characters as an array:

 ```rust
 [